 I was Chief Sub on a number of consumer and customer publishing titles until taking on a role in project development for H Bauer, where I worked until setting up a freelance business.
 I taught journalism at a number of colleges, worked for charities, trade unions and consultancies and wrote regularly about finance, the media, culture and technology for a number of publications and websites.

 I returned to staff employment when I was approached to become Group Chief Sub at a startup content agency, Progressive, and worked there as the agency grew to employ around 100 staff, before moving to Sunday.
+After that I spent a year setting up a global news and content operation for online share-trading company capital.com.

 I've written and worked on 16 books, including two award-winning official publications for Tottenham Hotspur Football Club, and the official history of the National Union of Teachers.
 My written work has appeared regularly in the national press and specialist websites and I'm a regular guest on a number of football podcasts.